Improving the digital safety culture in schools through education

 Education of staff and parents is also key to incorporating a great digital safety culture in school.
 Regular information should be given so that they are kept up to date on the latest forms of cyber-bullying.

-Improving your school approach to bullying through digital monitoring
+Improving your school approach to bullying through proactive digital monitoring

 - Detecting threatening posts and messages between peers.
 (Social media, emails, instant message, chat rooms, bait out pages).